AraiEzzra/DDKUI/public/README.md

-# Lisk UI
+# DDK UI

-Lisk is a next generation crypto-currency and blockchain application platform, written entirely in JavaScript.
+DDK is a next generation crypto-currency and blockchain application platform, written entirely in JavaScript.
 For more information please refer to our website: https://lisk.io/.

-This repository contains the [AngularJS](https://angularjs.org/) based user-interface submodule of the Lisk client.
+This repository contains the [AngularJS](https://angularjs.org/) based user-interface submodule of the DDK client.

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](http://www.gnu.org/licenses/gpl-3.0)